Today, my friend A’Driane Nieves is sharing a bit about postpartum anxiety, which hits home for me because I, too, experienced it.

 It’s been a little over a week since I started my new doses.
 I’m slowly starting to feel better.
 Weaning intensified a mild depressive episode I was in for a couple of weeks, but I can feel my medications working to pull me out of it.
 Other things that have helped: practicing deep belly breathing several times a day, babywearing (when he’ll tolerate it), talking and singing to my baby even when he’s crying, and allowing myself to be honest about when I’ve had enough and I need to just step away for a few minutes to catch my breath.

 The last 7 weeks have been rough.
-Anxiety is brutal.
+Postpartum anxiety is brutal.
 I hate that I’m back here again, sweating it out and wanting to scream when my skin crawls from the intensity of the hard moments.
 But unlike before, I’m aware and equipped to handle it this time, and that is making all the difference for me and my family.